ShifatJahanShifa/Cefalo-Training-Development-Technologies/project/doc2.md

 This forms a dynamic group or interest cluster.

-They can then optionally initiate chats, plan trips together, or receive group notifications.
+They can then optionally initiate chats, plan trips together, (or receive group notifications).

 Wishlist {
   id: string;